populse/mia_processes/docs/source/documentation/pipelines/preprocess/Dwi_tissue_boundaries.rst

 | - Co-registration of the 5tt-image to the diffusion image
 | - Create a mask of the gray-matter/white-matter-boundary in the diffusion space.
 It will allow to define where streamlines must start.

+Note that this pipeline used the FLIRT registration (FSL) to co-register diffusion and anatomical data as suggested in the `B.A.T.M.A.N. tutorial <https://osf.io/fkyht/>`_.
+However it seems to not work perfectly for some data.
+Please check the outputs data.

 --------------------------------------

 **Pipeline insight**